 Started in 1999, the Master of Arts in Organizational Leadership is designed to prepare organizational leaders to advance Christian principles and utilize critical organizational skills in a variety of organizational settings.
 A core of leadership courses develops strategic leadership perspective.
 Biblical integration throughout the curriculum provides an ethical foundation to accompany practical skills such as modeling servant leadership, wise stewardship of financial and human resources, and strategic management in a world that is in constant change.
 Concentration courses provide the specialized knowledge and skills indispensable to leaders in business, NGO, education, and church and ministry sectors.
-This 30-credit (10 courses) program is offered in the U.S. in the hybrid online-weekend residency format in approximately 20 months.
-Overseas, the program is offered in the hybrid online-annual residency format in Africa and Latin America over 2 years.
-The Latin America program has an international concentration.
+This 30-credit (10 courses) program is offered in blended online/residency format that can be completed in approximately 20 months.